Royals patching up roster for Toronto, image among fans - WHIZ News

 “Any time you get an opportunity to play the game that you’ve dreamed of since you were 4 years old, it’s a dream come true,” Hicklen said.
 “All of us are just embracing the moment, taking advantage of it.”

-Rivero has appeared in 20 games over the past two seasons, Zerpa has made two career appearances and Hicklen struck out in his first two big league at-bats in May.
-The rest have yet to make their major league debut, though Pratto was in the starting lineup at first base and Eaton in center field with Zerpa on the mound for Thursday night’s series opener.
+Rivero has appeared in 20 games over the past two seasons, Zerpa had made two career appearances before he started and won Thursday night’s game by allowing one run in five innings.
+Hicklen struck out in his first two big league at-bats in May.

+Eaton homered Thursday night in his big league debut, starting in center field.
+Pratto started at first base in his first big league game, striking out three times and walking once.

 The moves left Kansas City with two roster spots they will be able to fill this weekend.